 “Canoe Journeys: Past and Present Perspectives” will explore the resurgence of the indigenous canoe culture through an evening of film and discussions.
+It is taking place Wednesday, November 3 at 7pm at the Tidemark Theatre (either live in-person or by live stream).

 The great ocean-going canoe sustained the cultural and spiritual traditions of coastal indigenous peoples for thousands of years.
 Starting in the 1980s the canoe culture, which was almost lost, has undergone a remarkable resurgence.
 The indigenous peoples of the Pacific Northwest have embarked on an emotional voyage of rediscovery.